 These days, the cost of living seems to be constantly rising.
 Having to navigate financial challenges has become a crucial skill for all people, especially for current and former athletes.
-From housing and healthcare to groceries and education, finding ways to thrive amid escalating expenses is a pressing concern for many.
+From housing, to healthcare, to groceries, even education, finding ways to thrive amid escalating expenses is a pressing concern for many.
 However, there are different ways you can budget and save while living in a high-cost economy.
 It all starts with a little planning, followed by implementing different strategies to help keep you ahead of the game financially.

 20+ Ways to Save Money in an Expensive Economy